SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 > [!IMPORTANT]
 > It is **not** supported to connect a Communication site to Office 365 group.

+> [!IMPORTANT]
+> Modernization tooling and all other PnP components are open-source tools backed by an active community providing support for them.
+There is no SLA for open-source tool support from Microsoft support.

 ## What connecting to a new Office 365 group does to your site

 When you connect your site to a new Office 365 group, a number of things happen: